storj/design-docs/2025-07-11-general-sso.md

   - a user already linked to an enterprise SSO provider should not be able to unlink from the provider.
   - a user with an email matching an enterprise SSO provider should not be able to log in with general SSO or password.
 - Password reset/change functionality
+- Email change functionality for general SSO users
+  - Changing email should unlink the SSO account.
+  - Users without a password should be forced to set a password before changing their email.
 - Account deletion functionality

 ## Implementation Tickets